Alternative Spring Break students work on improving trails in the park.

 - Blue Hen Falls Trail Bridge: In June 2012, CVTC helped disassemble the old bridge and build the new Blue Hen Falls Bridge, a 70-foot long fiberglass truss bridge.
 Click here for photos.

 The CVTC produces the popular Trail Guide Handbook: Cuyahoga Valley National Park, a comprehensive guide to all the trails in CVNP and The Nature of the Towpath, a natural history guide to the Towpath Trail.
-CVTC publications are available at CVNP visitor centers and at numerous outfitters, bookstores, and specialty shops in Northeast Ohio.
+CVTC publications are available at Boston Store Visitor Center and at numerous outfitters, bookstores, and specialty shops in Northeast Ohio.
 Proceeds from the books support CVTC activities.